osgi/osgi.enroute.site/_tutorial_base/450-debug.md

 First switch back to the bndtools perspective (usuall the bndools icon is at the right top).
 Then double click the `bnd.bnd` file, select the `Run` tab and add the `osgi.enroute.webconsole.xray.provider` to the `Run Requirements` list.
 Since we use dependencies, this plugin will automatically drag in the web console and the required Jetty web server.

-However, there is a bug in Jetty, so for now you have to also add `org.apache.felix.eventadmin` to the initial requirements, this should in general not be necessary.
-We're working on it.
-{: class=bug }

 And that is not all, the web console makes a rather noisy start by showing an unnecessary stack trace because it missing something from Deployment Admin.
 You can safely ignore this.
 {: class=bug }